The category of ordered Bratteli diagrams: Functors between Categories of Dynamical Systems and Bratteli Diagrams

-For the rest of the paper, we shall use the abbreviation t.d.~for totally disconnected.
+Note that in the definition above, $\alpha$ maps the unique minimal subset of $(X,\varphi)$ to that of $(Y,\psi)$.
+Also, isomorphism in the category $\mathbf{DS}$ coincides with pointed topological conjugacy introduced in \cite{hps92}.
+We recall the notion of a Kakutani--Rokhlin partition \cite{hps92}.

-\begin{remark} Note that in the above definition, $\alpha$ maps the unique minimal set of $(X,\varphi)$ to that of $(Y,\psi)$.
-Also, isomorphism in the category $\mathbf{DS}$ coincides with the notion of pointed topological conjugacy introduced in \cite{hps92}. \end{remark} Let us recall the notion of a Kakutani-Rokhlin partition. \begin{definition}[\cite{hps92}] Let $(X,\varphi, y)$ be an essentially minimal t.d. dynamical system.
-A \emph{Kakutani-Rokhlin partition} for $(X,\varphi, y)$ is a partition $P$ of $X$ where
+\begin{definition} Let $(X,\varphi, x_{0})$ be an essentially minimal totally disconnected dynamical system.
+A \emph{Kakutani--Rokhlin partition} for $(X,\varphi, x_{0})$ is a partition $P$ of $X$ where